 Overall Best Earbuds for Running

-1. KLH Fusion True Wireless Earbuds [with Noise-Canceling]
+KLH Fusion True Wireless Earbuds [with Noise-Canceling] – RUNNER UP

-This was such a close call for us to make but the KLH Fusion True Wireless Earbuds are the best wireless earbuds for running.
-They have also been awarded the coveted Trail & Kale Editor’s Choice Award!
+This was such a close call for us to make but the KLH Fusion True Wireless Earbuds are the second best wireless earbuds for running.
+The only reason they didn’t quite beat Vista 2 is because they don’t have SurroundSense tech which is awesome when running in busy environments as you can hear sounds around you, making you run that bit safer.
+They were awarded the coveted Trail & Kale Editor’s Choice Award due to their excellent sound quality and rich feature set, relative to cost!
 Key features of these KLH earbuds include:

 They have excellent noise-canceling for in-ear earbuds and support 48kHz/24-bit music quality over Bluetooth, which means it’s possible to hear even the smallest details in your music.
 The Bluetooth connectivity is very stable and responsive and I have not experienced any audio lag while watching YouTube or Netflix videos on my laptop or smartphone.